![]() |

 My life story, how I got my interest in Dartmoor the jobs I have done over the year including tales of being a Dartmoor Guide.

-THE MAKING ON WAR HORSE AND OTHERS FILMS ON DARTMOOR
+THE MAKING OF WAR HORSE AND OTHERS FILMS ON DARTMOOR

 This talk will look at films, TV programmes made on Dartmoor and the tricks on how they are made including War Horse.